 Executives and business users receive tremendous value from augmented solutions because it allows them to access insights in real-time, without having to be proficient in data analytics and having the requisite skillset.
 They can easily access data that is relevant, make specific queries, and gather insights that directly impact the business.

-Just as it helps the uninitiated to harness data, these BI tools are also of great value to professional analysts who want to examine a data-set thoroughly or conduct data-prep tasks at a faster pace and free of errors.
+Just as it helps the uninitiated to harness data, these cloud-based BI tools are also of great value to professional analysts who want to examine a data-set thoroughly or conduct data-prep tasks at a faster pace and free of errors.

 Image: Augmented Analytics framework – Making Business Intelligence more Accessible

 Business intelligence platforms are customized to automate the detection of data attributes, to help with segregation and creating data sets for targeted analysis.
 Parameters such as postal codes can be used to analyze customer behavior from specific regions and optimize marketing strategies accordingly.
 Personal information such as email IDs or phone numbers can be automatically isolated by the tool to analyze a specific customer’s buying patterns, and marketers can offer a more personalized experience based on insights gathered.
 Moreover, augmented analysis tools can effectively carry out analysis from tables of data, whether they are in PDF or text format, eliminating any need for converting or formatting.

 Allowing ML algorithms to carry out time and resource-intensive data prep tasks eliminates manual cleanup and chances of human error affecting the outcome.
 Augmented technologies can locate, group, and index data based on common characteristics, pronunciation of words, and common features, removing the need for manual searches and the tedious task of updating every individual data point.